Losant/losant-docs/docs/getting-started/losant-iot-dev-kits/motion-sensor-kit.md

 ![Device Attribute](/images/getting-started/losant-iot-dev-kits/motion-sensor/device-attribute.png "Device Attribute")

 The device attributes specify what state information the device reports.
-The firmware that you’ll flash in the following sections will report movement every two seconds.
+The firmware that you’ll flash in the following sections will report if there is moment every two seconds.
 Device attributes are ***case-sensitive***, so make sure to enter these ***exactly as they appear***.

 Click the `Create Device` button.
 The screen will change and show the device’s ID.
 This ID is required for the following sections.
 You might want to copy/paste it somewhere convenient.